 Don’t take things too seriously.
 Sure, you want to use it to help your business.
 Or become one of those travelling super-stars or travel bloggers who pose with products on a sandy beach.
 Instagram is supposed to be light-hearted.

-Share what you want to share and keep your cool.
-With a little time and effort, you’ll be turning heads and getting thumbs up left right and center.
-Act too professionally and viewers could get bored with your content.
+Share what you want to share and keep it cool.
+With a little time and effort, you’ll be turning heads and getting followers from all around the world.

-Why not check out our post on the most iconic photos for some inspiration!
+Why not check out our post on the most iconic photos as well for some inspiration!